-What is it that makes us strike ctrl+P time after time, even when we know it increases costs and decreases sustainability?
-Knowing what prompts us to print too much and print unnecessarily can help us curtail our printing habits and makes it easier to encourage our colleagues to do the same.
+Let's take a look at the most common reasons.
+After all, just knowing what prompts us to print too much can help us curtail our printing habits and makes it easier to encourage our team members to do the same.

 Does this routine sound familiar?

-- Go to work, spend eight hours staring at your computer screen.
+- Go to work.
+Spend eight hours staring at your computer screen.

 Simply put, our eyes aren’t meant to stare at screens all day—the contrast of the screen, the subtle flicker and glare make your eyes feel tired and crave looking at paper instead of the unnatural, weirdly blue-ish light stemming from your computer, phone, or TV.

 For one, we’re huge fans of f.lux, a software that adjusts the hue of light produced by your computer monitor based on the time of day and the type of lighting you’re in.
 This automatic, gradual change helps to ease eye strain—and it just might help you resist the urge to print.
 If your eyes can’t take it any more and you must print, you can still keep costs down by remembering to print in black and white and double sided.

 In a survey of college students, Naomi S. Baron, an American University linguist who studies digital communication, found that 90% of students are likely to multi-task when reading online, but only 1% of those students are likely to multi-task if reading a hard copy.

 In addition to being distracted while trying to complete an on-screen task, we’re also less likely to comprehend what we’re reading even if we’re focused on it.
 Because we’re so used to skimming and scanning online information, it’s easy for us to translate this superficial reading habit to more in-depth on-screen reading when scanning can lead to missing crucial information.